unicode-org/message-format-wg/spec/registry.md

 > would have the resolved options:
 > `{ unit: 'furlong', minimumFractionDigits: '2', minimumIntegerDigits: '1' }`.

-Some implementations support conversion between compatible units.
+Some implementations support conversion to the locale's preferred units via the `usage` option.
-Attempting to convert units (by specifying the `usage` option) produces a _Bad Option_ error if conversion is unsupported or if the specified units are incompatible.
+Attempting to convert units produces a _Bad Option_ error if such conversion is unsupported or if the specified units are incompatible.
-For example, trying to convert meters to gallons produces a _Bad Option_.
+For example, trying to convert meters to a `volume` unit (such as "gallons") produces a _Bad Option_.

 Implementations MUST NOT substitute the unit without performing the associated conversion.